BeBaxxter/minecraft-core/README.md

 4. A Config to translate your plugin (translation.yml), default is EN.
 5. A Custome Exception class (for developer only).

---> This sounds not so much, but the first milestone was much framework stuff ^^
+--> This sounds not so much, but enough for starting a new plugin.

 # Can i use your code for new plugins?